magnatronus/tvDemo/README.md

 # tvDemo Introduction

 **tvDemo** is a test project (written with NodeJS, ExpressJS and EJS) for the new Apple tvOS.
 This is actually a modification to the demo code that Apple uses to give an overview of the template functionality of tvOS.
-I thought the best way to get to grips with it was to try and using some other technolgies to create a duplicate app, and though nowwhere near perfect, it does appear to work and I do lile the user of EJS to render the TVML templates.
+I thought the best way to get to grips with it was to try and using some other technologies to create a duplicate app, and though nowwhere near perfect, it does appear to work and I do lile the user of EJS to render the TVML templates.

 ## Prerequisites